Professor Ian D Hogg

 - Global climate change & environmental stress

 - Jones, Tracey (2013).
-Diversity and population genetic structure of lichens (Buellia frigida and Umbilicaria spp.) in the Ross Dependency, Antarctica. (recipient of an Antarctica New Zealand Scholarship)
+Diversity and population genetic structure of lichens (Buellia frigida and Umbilicaria spp.) in the Ross Dependency, Antarctica.

-- Stevens, Mark I (2002).
-Population genetic structures and dispersal patterns of arthropods in New Zealand and the Ross Dependency Antarctica.(Recently appointed as a Curator of Entomology at the South Australia Museum)
+- Stevens, Mark (2002).
+Population genetic structures and dispersal patterns of arthropods in New Zealand and the Ross Dependency Antarctica.

-- Rohan, T.Chelve (in progress).
-Effect of Nitrogen fertiliser, clover presence and ryegrass cultivar on nematode diversity in New Zealand pasture soils
+- Rohan, Chelve (2018).
+Effect of nitrogen fertiliser, clover presence and ryegrass cultivar on nematode diversity in New Zealand pasture soils

 - Nolan, Liam (2006).
 Population genetic structure of Antarctic springtails (Collembola) and New Zealand damselflies (Odonata)